Samuelraumin/samuelraumin.github.io/README.txt

-Javascript background was created by Senzung.
-You can find this one at https://codepen.io/senzung/pen/kLhbi.
+A Pen created at CodePen.io.
+You can find this one at https://codepen.io/mallendeo/pen/zdJKKp.